Kane next? The last five players Man Utd have signed from their big six rivals

 The Serbia international had just helped Chelsea win the Premier League title but was replaced at Stamford Bridge by Tiemoue Bakayoko.

-He enjoyed an excellent debut season at Old Trafford but fell down the pecking order following Ole Gunnar Solskjaer’s appointment and has started just 11 league games in 2020-21.
+He enjoyed an excellent debut season at Old Trafford but fell down the pecking order following Ole Gunnar Solskjaer’s appointment and stuck around as part of the furniture for a bit too long before departing to reunite with – who else but? – Jose Mourinho at Roma.

 Juan Mata